TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 You might be wondering to yourself why there is a dot (`.`) notation following our variables.
 For example, `container.firstElementChild`.

 This is how we access objects in JavaScript.
-An object in JavaScript is a data type that optionally holds properties.
+An object in JavaScript is a data type that holds properties.
 A property is a "key: value" pair.
-For example, our `container` contains many properties and we can access its first child by accessing the `firstElementChild` key, to retrieve its value.
-In this case, a `<div>` element with the class `display`.
+For example, our `container` contains many properties and we can access its first element child by accessing the `firstElementChild` key, to retrieve its value.
+In this case, its value is a `<div>` element with the class `display`.

 This is all you need to know about JavaScript objects for now.
 Look forward to the Objects Basics lesson to learn more!